Shingles and PHN: frequently asked questions and answers

 - Help the Shingles Support Society

 Shingles (herpes varicella-zoster) is a reappearance of chickenpox.
-This is often many years after the original chickenpox infection.
+This often happens many years after the original chickenpox infection.

-About 250,000 people in the UK get shingles every year.
-About 100,000 people of these are affected by post herpetic neuralgia (PHN).
+About 194,000 people in England and Wales get shingles every year.
+About half of these will develop post herpetic neuralgia (PHN).

-When you recover from a chickenpox infection, the virus retreats to a 'junction box' in the nerves beside the spine.
+When you recover from a chickenpox infection, the virus retreats to a neural ganglion (junction box) in the nerves beside the spine.
 It remains there in a dormant state for the rest of your life.
-Some day, something 'triggers' the virus to reactivate (perhaps when you are run down or unwell, but no one really knows why) and it comes out as shingles.
+One day, something 'triggers' the virus to reactivate (perhaps when you are run down or unwell, but no one really knows why) and it comes out as shingles.

 Anyone who has had chickenpox can develop shingles – and most people have chickenpox in childhood: it is one of the common childhood illnesses and is usually trivial.
-(Chickenpox in adults can be more distressing; but it is generally no more serious than in children.)
+(Chickenpox in adults can be more severe and if they are seen by the doctor within 24 hours of the onset of the rash, they will be given antiviral pills.)

-Shingles is more likely to occur in older people and by the age of 85, around 60% of us will have had shingles.
+Shingles is more likely to occur in older people.

 People who have not had chickenpox cannot get shingles.
-(Some people with shingles claim that they have never had chickenpox.
-This simply means that their original bout of chickenpox was so mild that it was not diagnosed at the time – or they have simply forgotten because it was such a long time ago.)
+(Some people with shingles believe that they have never had chickenpox.
+This simply means that their original bout of chickenpox was mild and not diagnosed at the time – or they have forgotten because it was such a long time ago.)

-Red patches are usually the first sign of the rash appearing, and possibly:
+Red patches are usually the first sign of the rash appearing, and there may also be:

 - Itching, tingling or burning under the skin.

-- Blisters come up, filled with fluid.
-These then burst and weep and turn into sores.
+- Fluid filled blisters that burst and weep and turn into sores.
 They may not come up all at once, but form and slowly heal over a period of 2 to 5 weeks.
-The skin then crusts over and heals up, apart from a little sensitivity or 'nerve ache' which soon disappears.
-This may signal the end of the shingles for many people.
+The skin then crusts over and heals, apart from a little sensitivity or 'nerve ache' which soon disappears.
+This may signal the end of the shingles for many people, but some people may develop post herpetic neuralgia (PHN).

-WORK or SCHOOL: Since a person can only catch chickenpox by touching the shingles sores, when shingles is under clothing/bandage, there is no risk to other workers/students.
+WORK or SCHOOL: A person can only catch chickenpox by touching the shingles sores, so when shingles is under clothing/ bandage, there is no risk to other workers/students.

-Rarely, shingles can occur inside the eye.
+Although very rare, shingles can occur inside the eye.
+Only one eye will be affected.
 This must be treated with antiviral medication, as if untreated the eye may be damaged.
-It can be confused with herpes simplex virus and herpes keratitis (infection of the eye).

 Your doctor may prescribe a course of aciclovir (Zovirax) tablets.
 Or possibly Valtrex (valaciclovir) or Famvir (famciclovir).
 These do not work for everybody, but if treatment is started within 72 hours, it may reduce the severity of the episode.
 This is why it is important to visit the doctor as soon as you become aware of the first symptoms of shingles so that treatment can be started immediately.

-Keep the sores clean, but do not used scented soaps or bath oils and do not over wash as this will delay healing.
-You can sooth the rash with ice cubes wrapped in a flannel or tea-towel and placed in a plastic bag (to avoid dripping), a pack of frozen peas wrapped in a towel or a soothing lotion (such as calamine) applied to the rash.
+Keep the sores clean, but do not use scented soaps or bath oils and do not rub too hard as this will delay healing.
+You can soothe the rash with ice pack or a pack of frozen peas wrapped in a flannel or tea-towel (so as not to cause frost-bite) or a soothing lotion (such as calamine) applied to the rash.
 Some people have found aloe vera gel gives relief.

 Aloe vera plant

-The 'Reader's Tips' page lists sugestions from other sufferers.
+The 'Reader's Tips' page lists suggestions from other sufferers.

 Wear loose fitting, comfortable clothes preferably in a natural fibre such as cotton.

 You may find vitamins help, especially those related to skin and nerve healing like vitamins A, E and B-complex.
 Most vitamins depend on a good supply of other vitamins to function efficiently, so do make sure your diet contains plenty of fresh fruit, vegetables and cereals.
-Remember - the sores will clear up, so try not to worry.
+Remember - the skin will heal, so try not to worry.
 Ultrasound is sometimes effective in the acute stage, particularly for the head and face.

 Post Herpetic Neuralgia (PHN)

-PHN happens when the chickenpox virus damages a nerve during the shingles outbreak.
-Not only does the function of the damaged nerve become abnormal, as is shown by the loss of ordinary sensation, but changes seem also to be induced in the spinal cord or central nervous system as well.
-We know this because, unfortunately, cutting the affected nerve does not cure the pain of PHN.
+PHN happens when the chickenpox virus damages a sensory nerve during the shingles outbreak.
+The damaged nerve sends abnormal messages or even stops sending them so there is numbness.
+Sometimes there can be changes in the nerves in the spinal cord - this is why cutting the affected nerve does not cure the pain of PHN.
 As you get older, your chance of developing PHN increases.

 PHN can be felt as "itching", "irritation," "burning," "tingling," "supersensitivity," "numbness" or "soreness" but to simplify our text we will always call it "pain"